Exporting Backups

 - If you select a backup job consisting of multiple virtual machines, Veeam will synthesize a separate full backup file per each machine.

 - When exporting VMs from VMware Cloud Director backups, all the VMs will be exported without vApps, that is, a new full backup file will be exported as a simple VMWare backup, not VMware Cloud Director backup.
-For more information about VMware Cloud Director backups, see Backup of VMware Cloud Director VMs.
+For more information about VMware Cloud Director backups, see Backup for VMware Cloud Director.

 - Export session results are saved to the configuration database and available for viewing, as described in section Viewing Session Statistics.